dustin-nguyen-qil/PoseGuided-ArcFace/README.md

 $ python evaluate.py

 ```
-To see the evaluation results of each training folds, refer to `evaluation.ipynb`.
+To see the evaluation results of each training fold and interact with the results, refer to `evaluation.ipynb`.

 ## Training models